On the density of strongly minimal algebraic vector fields: Controlling the invariant horizontal subvarieties using a singularity

 \section{Controlling the invariant horizontal subvarieties using a singularity}

-\textit{In this section, we assume that $k = \mathbb{C}$ is the field of complex numbers in order to use analytic techniques.} Yet, one can still apply the results of this section to study algebraic vector fields over arbitrary algebraically closed fields $k$ since by compactness and saturation of $\mathbb{C}$, one may always assume that $k$ is a countable subfield of $\mathbb{C}$.
+\textit{In this section, we assume that $k = \mathbb{C}$ is the field of complex numbers in order to use analytic techniques.} One can still apply the results of this section to algebraic vector fields defined over any algebraically closed field $k$ of characteristic zero since by compactness and saturation of $\mathbb{C}$, one may assume that $k$ is a countable subfield of $\mathbb{C}$.